Guy Carbonneau: Post-playing career

 In 2005, the Quebec Major Junior Hockey League created the Guy Carbonneau Trophy (Trophée Guy Carbonneau), awarded annually to the player in the QMJHL judged to be the best defensive forward.

 After serving as an assistant coach to Michel Therrien with the Canadiens from 2000 to 2002, Carbonneau moved back to the Dallas Stars where he worked as an assistant general manager (he was named to the position on May 26, 2002), until his return to Montreal in January 2006.

 On January 14, 2006, Carbonneau became the Montreal Canadiens associate coach, as Claude Julien was fired and GM Bob Gainey assumed the role of interim head coach.
 Carbonneau became head coach, after the Canadiens were eliminated from the playoffs.
 He was the 28th coach of the Montreal team.

 On April 30, 2008, he was named a candidate for the Jack Adams Award awarded to the best head coach of the year, but lost by 12 points to Washington Capitals coach Bruce Boudreau.

 On March 9, 2009, he was fired as the head coach of the Montreal Canadiens with 16 games left.
 He was replaced by general manager Bob Gainey.

 On September 17, 2009, Carbonneau became an analyst for CBC Sports Hockey Night in Canada.
 He left CBC after the 2009–2010 season and joined Réseau des sports as an analyst.
 He also appeared in the first season (2010) of La série Montréal-Québec as the head coach for the Montreal team.

 On February 7, 2011, Carbonneau became head coach of the Chicoutimi Saguenéens, the team he co-owns.
 He resigned in July 2011.
+His group subsequently sold their interest in the team.

-On June 25, 2019, Carbonneau was elected to the Hockey Hall of Fame.
+On June 25, 2019, Carbonneau was elected to the Hockey Hall of Fame and formally inducted in November.